-With thought-provoking discussions among hundreds of speeches, conferences, panels, podcast interviews, and articles written, Beth has reached millions of people on topics ranging from workplace transformation to mental wellbeing to sobriety.
-From coast to coast, from the Seattle Interactive Conference to the National Academy of Sciences in Washington DC, Beth unapologetically speaks about the human experience and has received national accolades, highlighted on platforms ranging from Good Morning America, CNN and Working Mother Magazine, to The Washington Post, USA Today and the Today Show.
+With thought-provoking discussions among hundreds of speeches, conferences, panels, podcast interviews, and articles written, Beth has reached millions of people on topics ranging from workplace transformation and innovation to mental wellbeing and has been highlighted on platforms ranging from Good Morning America, and Working Mother Magazine, to USA Today and the Today Show.
+Beth was recently awarded the National Remarkable Woman Award by Nexstar Media, and showcased on the Jennifer Hudson Show.

 Beth, a life-long amputee, embraces a spirit of empowering others, having served various causes; including the Iowa Amputee Golf Association, leading a local Girl Scout troop, serving on her local school board, and coaching youth teams in multiple sports.
 She has a lifelong love of sports, having been a 3-time collegiate MVP in tennis.
 She loves driving her vintage Jeep with the top off, just took up guitar lessons, and is enjoying the journey of visiting every national park.